 Claire stood up.
 “Now, when you finish that beer, come find me in the bedroom.”
 She went inside the small house and left a trail of clothing leading to their room.

-Then he composed himself, finished his beer, and went inside to enjoy some time with his wife.
+When he finished his beer, he was calm, and he went inside to enjoy some time with his wife.